Adamstown developer in row over land with horse breeder

 Property

-In court documents, Ciara Ryan, solicitor for AID, with offices at Leeson Close, Dublin 2, said it is the registered owner of certain lands at Adamstown which it acquired from Castlethorn Construction Unlimited Company in March 2017.
+In court documents, Ciara Ryan, solicitor for AID, said it is the registered owner of certain lands at Adamstown which it acquired from Castlethorn Construction Unlimited Company in March 2017.

-The lands are situated within the Adamstown Strategic Development Zone which envisages the carrying out of the development in sequential phases with delivery of associated infrastruture and amenities for each phase of housing development.
-Her client is a party to a development agreement of February 14th 2018 as varied on February 8th 2019, she outlined.

 Delivery